 The Ontario Energy Board, the Independent Electricity System Operator, transmitters, local electricity distribution companies and the government are all working together with the IESO to bring about these changes.

 Ontario Ministry of Energy - The Ontario Ministry of Energy is responsible for establishing government energy policy in the province.

 Ontario Energy Board - The Ontario Energy Board regulates the natural gas and electricity sectors in Ontario and protects the interests of consumers with respect to prices and service.

-Independent Electricity System Operator - The Independent Electricity System Operator and transmitters work together to ensure energy is connected and transmitted reliably and safely across the province.
+Independent Electricity System Operator - The Independent Electricity System Operator is responsible for implementing the FIT and microFIT programs, as well as ensuring energy is connected and transmitted reliably and safely across the province.